Hyalophora euryalus (Boisduval, 1855)

 Photograph copyright: Merrill A. Peterson

-Hyalophora euryalus is a very large red-brown moth (FW length 43–67 mm; expanse 7.4–12.7 cm) with pale lines and long crescent-shaped hindwing discal spots that flies in forests in all but the most eastern and northern reaches of the Pacific Northwest.
+Hyalophora euryalus is a very large red-brown moth (FW length 43–67 mm; expanse 7.4–12.7 cm) that flies in forests in all but the most eastern and northern reaches of the Pacific Northwest.
+The wings exhibit pale lines and long crescent-shaped discal spots on the hindwing.
 The forewing is chestnut-brown in the median area, redder at the base, rose-pink dusted with variable gray in the subterminal area, and pale tan near the margin.
-Two oval black spots are located near the apex of the forewing, and the adjacent wing is purplish gray, rose, and white.
+Two black, oval spots are located near the apex of the forewing, and the adjacent area is purplish gray, rose, and white.
 The antemedial and postmedial lines are black bordered by white.
-The antemedial line is located near the base of the wing and is laterally convex.
+The antemedial line is located near the base of the forewing and is laterally convex.
 The postmedial line is straight perpendicular to the trailing margin.
 The subterminal line is black, smoothly waved.
 The hindwing is similar, but lacks an antemedial line and the markings near the outer margin are more complex with tan lines surrounding spots of the ground color between the veins.
 The discal spots are black filled with white.
 The forewing spot is relatively small, but the hindwing spot is very long, like a boomerang or upside-down Nike Swoosh logo.
 The underside pattern is similar, but the ground color is wood brown, not reddish.
 The head and most of the thorax are dark red-brown, while the collar is pure white.
 The antennae are quadripectinate, very wide in males.

 The type locality of the synonym Samia rubra kasloensis Cockerell is Kaslo, British Columbia.
 The populations from this part of southeastern British Columbia are intermediate between H. euryalus and H. gloveri in some features, suggesting that has been some hybridization between these taxa in this region.
 This has been discussed by several authors, including Tuskes et al. (1996).